Ro-To-Go! Robust Reactive Control with Signal Temporal Logic: Related Work

 These encodings only apply to STL formulas over linear predicates.
 Furthermore, nonlinear systems turn the optimization problem into a mixed-integer non-convex program, which is intractable.
 Therefore, instead of encoding the STL specification as mixed integer constraints, an alternate approach formulates an optimization problem where the specification is instead considered in the objective function, via the robustness measure.
 This approach still results in a nonconvex optimization problem, but finding local optima is faster because of the lack of integer constraints.
 The notion of optimizing temporal logic robustness was first introduced in \cite{nonSmooth}, in the context of minimizing MTL robustness for verification purposes.
 Robustness is a highly discontinuous function, and so the authors in \cite{smooth2} propose a smooth approximation of MTL robustness, and use gradient ascent tools to maximize it for control synthesis purposes.
 The works \cite{smooth3}, \cite{smooth5}, \cite{smooth6} extend this approach to optimize smooth approximations of STL robustness.

 Robustness as an objective function, however, has its shortcomings.
-Called \textit{locality} in \cite{daddyBelta}, traditional robustness characterizes trajectories by their \textit{most critical point}, that is, the point that is the requires the smallest alteration to change the satisfaction result.
-In the context of open-loop control synthesis, this is a reasonable objective to optimize for: Making the most critical point more robust to disturbances makes the entire trajectory more robust to disturbances.
-In feedback control, however, the most critical point could be a point in the past, that has already happened.
-The result of this is that all plans will be limited by this point, and the robot has trouble distinguishing trajectories that are better "from here on out" from others.
-Works \cite{smooth4} and \cite{smooth1} attempt to better characterize the entire trajectory by defining new "average" STL robustness measures to optimize for.
+Called \textit{locality} in \cite{daddyBelta}, traditional robustness characterizes trajectories by their \textit{most critical point}, that is, the point that requires the smallest alteration to change the satisfaction result.
+In the context of open-loop control synthesis, this is a reasonable objective to optimize for: making the most critical point more robust to disturbances makes the entire trajectory more robust to disturbances.
+In online feedback control, however, the most critical point could be a point in the past, that has already happened.
+The result of this is that all plans will be limited by this point, and the robot has trouble identifying trajectories that are more robust \textit{from this point onwards}.
+Works \cite{smooth4} and \cite{smooth1} attempt to better characterize the entire trajectory by defining new ``average'' STL robustness measures to optimize for.
 Recently, the authors in \cite{daddyBelta} generalize these robustness measures, among others, by introducing \textit{Generalized Mean Robustness}.
 These measures are not subject to the locality effect, meaning that the robot can distinguish between two trajectories whose most critical points are the same.
-In contrast, our approach aims to disregard this most critical point entirely if it is in the past.
+In contrast, this work addresses the issue of locality specifically in the context of online control, where the most critical point happened in the robot's past.
 We propose \textit{robustness-to-go}, a measure that is defined on the \textit{suffix} of trajectories.
 While still local, the most critical point for a formula's robustness-to-go is within the planning horizon of the robot.
-Robustness-to-go is an orthogonal concept to the works of \cite{smooth4}, \cite{smooth1}, and \cite{daddyBelta}, and can be combined with them to form average-robustness-to-go measures.